logikum/md-web-site/contents/en/comedies/the-two-gentlemen-of-verona.md

 <!-- ======================================================================
 --- Search engine
 title:          The Two Gentlemen of Verona
-keywords:       The Two Gentlemen of Verona, Shakespeare, comedy
+keywords:       two, gentleman, Verona, comedy
 description:    The Two Gentlemen of Verona by William Shakespeare.
 --- Menu system
 order:          160